jacobcarpenter/t2k4-specialties/README.md

 npm run build

 # Preview the production build
-npm preview
+npm run preview
 ```

 ## About Twilight: 2000

-Twilight: 2000 is a roleplaying game where players take on the roles of survivors in the aftermath of World War III.
-Set in a year 2000 devastated by war in an alternate timeline where the Soviet Union never collapsed, players must survive, find their way home, and perhaps make the world a little bit better again.
+Twilight: 2000 is a roleplaying game in which players take on the roles of survivors after World War III.
+Set in an alternate timeline where the Soviet Union never collapsed, the year 2000 has been devastated by war.
+Players must survive, find their way home, and maybe make the world better again.

 Learn more at [Free League Publishing](https://freeleaguepublishing.com/games/twilight-2000/).